 Professional and academic learning takes place within University and partnership settings in lectures, seminars, practical workshops and tutorials, and is assessed through assignments and directed activities.

-School-based learning will move you from observation through group work to whole class teaching, and is assessed holistically against the Teachers’ Standards.
+School-based learning will move you from observation through group work to whole class teaching, and is assessed holistically against the Teachers’ Standards at the end of the period of training.

 You will be expected to undertake 10 independent preparation and consolidation study hours (minimum) per week for the University course, in addition to full teaching days when on placement.